humdrum-tools/humdrum-documentation/guide/ch03/index.md

 ```

 Having established which titles are duplicates, a logical next step
 might be to identify the specific files involved.
-We can use **grep**
+We can use <span class="unix">grep</span>
 again to search for a specific title.
 Without the <span class="option">h</span> option, the
 output will identify the appropriate filenames.
 For example: